Cinekid for Professionals is taking place online from 19 - 23 October 2020.

 Cinekid for Professionals' digital video library offers more than 350 recent children’s productions from all over the world, with particular focus on European productions.
 The ScreeningClub offers buyers and programmers the opportunity to screen the productions in private screening booths for acquisition and/or programming purposes.

-A one-day must-attend international event for everyone interested in children’s media.
+A three-day must-attend online and international event for everyone interested in children’s media.
 Participants will discuss issues of burning relevance and debate the future of the industry with experts in the field.
 In rapidly alternating sessions experts will tell you all about the development of their projects, the pitfalls and the roads to success from their own practices.

 Cinekid Script LAB